 REI Base Camp 6 2020 Review by The Good Ride

-Warmth: With the REI Base Camp 6 Tent, the sleeping bags felt like their rating system.
+With the REI Base Camp 6, the sleeping bags felt like their rating system.
 For example, a 40 degree rated sleeping bags felt like 40 degree bags for my wife and this is never the case.
 I run warm and they felt warmer.
 Now I’m not as worried as I used to be about my wife and son feeling cold.
 My daughter is warm like me but still we can bring less blankets too.
 It isn’t a burly winter tent but we could all sleep in 30 degree weather and stay warm with t

-Interior Pockets: There are pockets everywhere they can place them and I love that about the REI Base Camp 6 Tent.
+There are pockets everywhere they can place them and I love that about the REI Base Camp 6.
 I have never felt awkward reaching for keys, a flashlight etc. There was always one next to me wherever I slept.

 So overall, The REI Base Camp 6 isn’t ideal for super cold or super hot camping but its a great tent for people that camp in mild to cooler climates like me.
 Keeping my family warm at night makes these trips soo much easier.
-Especially with a 5 and 7 year old in the mix.
+Especially with a younger kids in the mix.

 REI Base Camp 6 Images

 No obligation, but these links & ads support the site.